 The days of quinoa Greek garden salads have been and gone, and the time for pulled pork tacos and frozen tropical margaritas is right hella now.
 While we love cruising into summer with a two-kilo parma and a pint of beer in an outer-burb pub and a Seinfeld-themed weekly trivia night, nothing makes our hearts sing quite like chicken ensaladas and a two-litre mango fishbowl (name a more iconic duo, we’ll wait).

-So sit back and crack open an ice-cold Corona, because we’ve rounded up a list of the best Mexican restaurants you can find in Melbourne.
+So sit back and crack open an ice-cold Corona (no, not that one), because we’ve rounded up a list of the best Mexican restaurants you can find in Melbourne.

 If hour-long lunch lines are anything to go by, then the CBD’s Mamasita is the best in the bizz.
 These guys rode into Melbourne on the new wave of modern Mexican restaurants several years ago, but they’re still kicking goals to this day with their delicious braised prawn tacos, mojo chicken tostadas and bbq octopus.
 Also, you absolutely can’t leave without treating yourself to an entire flight of tequila.

 This Mexican tequila bar and kitchen is the latest addition to Curtin House on Swanston Street.
 Mesa Verde has cemented their position on the top rungs of the Melbourne Mexican scene with their crispy pork belly tacos, swordfish ceviche and Mexican chorizo quesadillas.
 Aside from the gourmet food menu, they also have a 10-page drinks list, which includes the Selena Gomezcal margarita, the Spice Girl cocktail, sangria jugs, tequila and endless dranks by the bottle.